-Paneer do pyaza is an easy dish prepared with double the onions, hence the name.
+Paneer do pyaza is an easy dish prepared with two varieties or double the onions, hence the name.
 Soft paneer and crunchy onions, twice the amount in this paneer do pyaza recipe makes it so delicious!

 This was inspired by my Bhindi do pyaza recipe on this site, and pairs well with this kulcha recipe.